SEN Information Report for John of Gaunt Infant and Nursery School (Part of the Aylsham Cluster Trust)

 We aim to create a learning environment which is flexible enough to meet the needs of all members of our school community.
 We monitor progress of all learners, and staff continually assess ensuring that learning is taking place.
 Our whole school system for monitoring progress includes regular pupil progress meetings, and staff engage in coaching and supervision.

-If a learner is identified as having SEND, we will provide provision that is ‘additional to or different from’ the normal differentiated curriculum, intended to overcome the barrier to their learning.
+If a learner is identified as having SEN, we will provide provision that is ‘additional to or different from’ the normal differentiated curriculum, intended to overcome the barrier to their learning.

-The Code of Practice identifies four categories of SEND:
+The Code of Practice identifies four categories of SEN:

-Assessing SEND at John of Gaunt Infant and Nursery School
+Assessing SEN at John of Gaunt Infant and Nursery School

 Assessment of SEN at John of Gaunt Infant and Nursery School can involve:

-- Working with the child and parent/carer to find out what works, what is tricky and what we can do to support.
+- Working with the child and parents to find out what works, what is tricky and what we can do to support

 In Year 2 we use the New Salford Reading Test, The First Hundred Words and Single Word Spelling Test as a baseline and to establish the impact of a number of intervention programmes.
 We also have a range of assessment tools available within the cluster, including the Sandwell Diagnostic Maths Test, which we can use to identify a specific need.